The Interim Executive Director

 First, it is important that the Interim Executive not be eligible for consideration in the permanent position.
 This should be clear (and publicized) from the outset and written into the contract.
 Why?

-- The role of the Interim is very different from that of the permanent Executive, and so a different skill set should be identified and sought.
+The role of the Interim is very different from that of the permanent Executive, and so a specific skill set should be identified and sought.
 A successful Interim Director will be ideally well suited for the interim situation.
-While they may be a likely best candidate for the long-term roles, their suitability for this next long term ED should not be considered or factored in.
+While they may be a likely best candidate for other or previous the long-term roles, their suitability for this next long term ED should not be considered or factored in.

 Secondly, it is wise to select a professional, skilled Interim Executive.